msavin/Mongol-meteor-explore-minimongo-devtools/packages/msavin:mongol/README.md

 Mongol
 ======
 Meet Mongol, the insanely handy development package for Meteor.
 Starting today, you'll never have to enter the console to play with your collections again.
-For a better development experience, simply run:
+To get started, simply run:

 	meteor add msavin:mongol